Australia Federal Budget 2026-27: What It Means for Nepali PTE Students

 Pull all of the above together and a clear pattern emerges: the budget makes high PTE scores more valuable, not less.
 Three concrete implications:

 - Superior English (+20 points) is non-negotiable for direct offshore PR.
-The 55,110 offshore pool is the most competitive it has been since 2014.
+The roughly 55,410-place offshore pool is the most competitive it has been since 2014.
 EOI cut-offs are likely to rise.
 PTE 79+ across all four skills is your highest-leverage single lever.

 - If you're studying onshore, lock PTE 79+ early.
 Don't wait until after graduation to start preparing.
 A confirmed Superior English score before your skills assessment compresses your timeline by months.

 - Trades and AHPRA-regulated professions have specific bands.
-For trades, PTE 50/50/50/50 is the floor.
+For trades (482), the English floor is per-skill — PTE Listening 33 / Reading 36 / Writing 29 / Speaking 24 with no overall requirement, for applications lodged on or after 13 September 2025 (LIN 25/082).
 For AHPRA registration, the post-23-April-2026 standard is Overall 63 with Speaking 76.
 Different ceilings, but the same direction — English is the gate that decides whether the rest of your application gets read.

 - Lock your subclass strategy.
 If you're already in Nepal, the realistic paths are now 491 (regional), student → graduate → PR pipeline, or employer-sponsored 482/186.
 Direct 189 from Nepal is the hardest path it has been in a decade.
 See our Australia pathway hub for the full breakdown.